alisw/AliPhysics/MUON/READMErec.txt

 - <code>ChargeSigmaCut(Double_t value)</code>: Number of sigma cut we must apply when cutting on adc-ped
 - <code>SetDefaultNonBendingReso(Int_t iCh, Double_t val)</code>: Set the default non bending resolution of chamber iCh
 - <code>SetDefaultBendingReso(Int_t iCh, Double_t val)</code>: Set the default bending resolution of chamber iCh
+- <code>SetMaxTriggerTracks(Int_t val)</code>: Set the maximum number of trigger tracks above which the tracking is cancelled
+- <code>SetMaxTrackCandidates(Int_t val)</code>: Set the maximum number of track candidates above which the tracking abort

 We can use the method Print("FULL") to printout all the parameters and options set in the class AliMUONRecoParam.